Hi, I’m Lauren. Welcome to my blog.

-Welcome to my online home!
-Here I share with you everything I’ve learned (and continue to learn) about holistic health and wellness.
-The topics I explore range from the super geeky to the spiritual – drawing on my knowledge and experiences as a medical doctor, psychology graduate, cancer patient and yoga teacher.
+This is where I share with you everything I’ve learned (and continue to learn) about health and wellness – drawing upon my knowledge and experience as a medical doctor, stage IV cancer patient, yoga teacher, meditation student, psychology graduate and general science-geek.

 (P>S. If you’re interested in my full story please grab a cuppa and head over to this page)